Paris London: New Approaches To Fashion Design

 - Developing 2D Concepts into 3D Prototypes

-The course content will be articulated around 3 main phases aiming to:
+The course content will be structured around 3 main phases:

-1/ Accomplish an in-depth analysis of your inspirational and narrative universe based on a « 5 senses » workshop method.
+Analysis Accomplish an in-depth analysis of your inspirational and narrative universe based on a ‘5 senses’ workshop.

-The process we propose aims to help unravel the meanders of your creative universe and process by a better understanding of the inspirational sources that define your creative personality.
-This comprehension will enable you to better understand and define your creative intention and help develop a new insight into how to materialise it in your creative production.
+The process aims to help unravel the meanders of your creative universe and enable you to better understand the sources of inspiration that define your creative personality.
+This understanding will enable you to define your creative intentions and help develop a new insight into how to use it in your creative production.

 This phase will enable you to answer the following fundamental questions:

 What makes my creative universe unique?